terminatorover/RGCardViewLayout/README.md

 One important this for this layout is that in the datasource protcol to specify the number of cards you must use
 numberOfSectionsInCollectionView: , and for collectionView:numberOfItemsInSection: you must always return 1.

+also note that the itemsize is computed by the layout to be "appropriate" to the size of the collection view itself so setting it won't do anything.